-Using your slow cooker
+Using your slow cooker for casseroles and stews

 I love using my slow cooker, especially during the Winter.
 You can make so many delicious and comforting dishes with minimum effort.
 This is a good thing when the weather is miserable and all you want to do is snuggle up on the sofa with a blanket; and a bowl of Hearty Slow Cooker Sausage Casserole of course!